What is our primary use case?

 There are lots of pre-defined blueprints in the online marketplace but often it is a trial and error to get the pre-defined blueprints to work due to some firewall issues.
 But that may because of our internal firewall being too restrictive.

 More support for VMware environments would be great.
 Most blueprints are tailored for Nutanix AHV or the cloud providers.
 Hyper-V is currently not supported.

 For how long have I used the solution?

 We have used Calm for over one year now.

 What do I think about the stability of the solution?

 Calm has no issues with stability.
 But Calm is heavily worked on by Nutanix, so any issues there might be are fast resolved and updates often help to mitigate problems.
 Given Nutanix unique 1-click-updates nature, updates are just as easy and reliable.
 It is advisable to wait for 2 - 3 weeks before upgrading to the latest and greatest so can look if any x.y.z.1 hotfix updates are published to avoid .0 glitches.
 But they are rare with Nutanix in general and Nutanix support is very helpful if you run into any of them.
 If you're in doubt simply ask support for help to see for yourself and be ready for your chin to hit the floor ;_) .
 Reading release notes before doing updates helps a lot to figure out what to expect.
 Another source for guidance is the compatibility matrix to look for any cross-requirements with Prism Central or AOS version of your target cluster (the cluster you deploy the Calm VMs on).

 What do I think about the scalability of the solution?

 Scalibilty is second name to Nutanix.
-Scale-out of Nutanix Calm is just another node on the target cluster.
+Scale-out of Nutanix Calm is just another node on the target cluster if things get sluggish.